 Machine Translation Quality Estimation (MTQE) is an AI-powered feature that provides segment-level quality estimations for machine translation (MT) suggestions in a similar way to the quality estimations for translation memory (TM) matches and non-translatables (NT).

 The instant MT quality scores help guide post-editing and can be used to enhance the default (pre-translation) analysis and to assess MT engine quality.

 To learn more about the benefits of MTQE, see our blog article.

 The following scoring categories are now supported:

 - 100% -Excellent MT match, probably no post-editing required

-- 95% - Very good MT match, possibly minor post-editing required
+- 99% - Near-perfect MT output, possibly minor post-editing required for mostly typographical errors

-- Select the applicable MT engine and click the Edit button (alternatively you can also create a new MT engine).
+Step 2: Select the applicable MT engine and click the Edit button (alternatively, you can also create a new MT engine by clicking on Create and selecting the engine you want).
 You can use MTQE with any of the MT engines supported by Memsource.

-- Once you successfully set up the MT engine, you will see a tick appear under Quality Estimation in the MT settings page.
+Step 4: Once you've successfully set up the MT engine, you will see a checkmark appear under Quality Estimation in the MT settings page.